ceford/cefjdemos-data-jdm-user/articles/en/articles/featured-articles.md

 - Select the Home menu item.
 - Select the Blog Layout tab.

-There are lots of tabs for settings various aspects of the display.
+There are lots of tabs for setting various aspects of the display.
 Most will be covered elsewhere.
 Here is a screenshot of the Blog Layout:

 <img